rkh/income-tax/readme.md

 * **`disabled`:** Whether or not the tax payer has a physical or psychological disability, respected by the Bangladeshi tax model.
 * **`wounded_freedom_fighter`:** Whether or not the tax payer is a war-wounded freedom fighter, respected by the Bangladeshi tax model.
 * **`presumptive`:** Whether or not presumptive taxes are paid.
 Respected by the Tanzanian tax model.
 This value has a smart default.
+* **`tax_year`:** Year this income tax is due for.
+Supported by all tax models but tax rates might be incomplete for past or future tax years (will fall back on previous year if data is missing).

 ## Limitations